 The UK's climate makes this especially tricky.
 A warm spell in March can tempt you into sowing outdoors, only for a late frost to wipe everything out.
 That's why understanding the rhythm of the seasons is your single biggest advantage as a grower.

 Your local microclimate matters.
 If you're in the north of England or Scotland, shift these dates forward by 2-3 weeks.
-Growli adjusts automatically based on your postcode.
+GardenPack adjusts automatically based on your postcode.

 Your Month-by-Month Sowing Guide